Applying for Aid: Returning Students

 The instructions on this page are for students who have received financial aid from Oberlin in a prior year and who are returning to campus for the next academic year.
 If you have been enrolled before but this is the first time you are applying for financial aid from Oberlin, you must follow the instructions for prospective students.

-Students and parents will receive the first renewal reminder in October via email and a letter to their home address on file.
+Students and parents will receive the first renewal reminder in October via the email address on file.
 If you have not received your renewal materials by Jan.
 1, please contact the Office of Financial Aid.

 Returning international students do not need to follow these procedures.
 International students should see the Financial Aid for International Students page.